CassJBeckford/RecipeRevolution-mp3/README.md

     3. As a Returning User, I want to see any new recipes/categories.

 - ### Frequent user goals
+    1. As a Frequent user, I want to be able to see any new categories or recipes created by other users.
     2. As a Frequent user, I want to easily edit and delete my recipes.
     3. As a Frequent user, I want to easily edit or delete any categories.